Taaitaaiger/jlrs/README.md

 Julia can be installed using juliaup, or with the installer or portable installation downloaded from the official website.
-In the first case, Julia has been likely installed in `%USERPROFILE%\.julia\juliaup\julia-x.y.z+0~x64`, while using the installer or extracting allows you to pick the destination.
+In the first case, Julia has been likely installed in `%USERPROFILE%\.julia\juliaup\julia-x.y.z+0~x64`, using the installer or extracting allows you to pick the destination.
 After installation or extraction a folder called `Julia-x.y.z` exists, which contains several folders including a `bin` folder containing `julia.exe`.
 The path to the `bin` folder must be added to the `Path` environment variable.

 Julia is automatically detected by executing the command `where julia`.
 If this returns multiple locations the first one is used.
 The default can be overridden by setting the `JULIA_DIR` environment variable.
 This doesn't work correctly with juliaup, in this case the environment variable must be set.

 ## Features